Dwight Gooden: 1986

 In 1986, he compiled a 17–6 record.
 Gooden's 200 strikeouts were fifth in the National League, more than a hundred behind the league leader, Mike Scott of the Houston Astros and a tremendous decrease from his first two seasons.
 As the 1986 season progressed, Gooden felt that his fastball became less effective.
 “That impossible-to-track, impossible-to-time movement deserted me in 1986, and never returned,” he said.
 Gooden had compiled a strikeouts per nine innings pitched of 10.05 for his first two seasons.
 For the rest of his career, he would strike out only 5.91 batters per nine innings.

 In another All-Star record, in 1986 Gooden became the youngest pitcher to start an All-Star Game at of age.
 Gooden was the Mets ace going into the playoffs, and his postseason started promisingly.
 He lost a 1–0 duel with Scott in the NLCS opener, then got a no-decision in Game 5, pitching 10 innings of one-run ball.
 He was substantially worse in the World Series against the Boston Red Sox, not getting past the 5th inning in either of his two starts.
 Nevertheless, the Mets won four of the five non-Gooden starts and the championship.
-In an early red flag, Gooden failed to attend the team's victory parade.
-In 2011, he said that during the 1986 parade he had been using drugs at his dealer's apartment.
+Gooden did not attend the team's victory parade; in 2011, he said that during the parade, he had been using drugs at his dealer's apartment.